p44v9n/new-blog/posts/startup-weekend-oxford.md

 ---
-title: Third Time’s The Charm
+title: Startup Weekend 2019
-description: Overview of winning my third Startup Weekend competition
+description: Overview of what Startup Weekend is and how our team won.
 date: 2019-03-27
 tags:
 - Startup
 layout: layouts/post.njk

 ---
-Last weekend I attended *Startup Weekend Oxford: Fintech Edition*.
+Last weekend I attended _Startup Weekend Oxford: Fintech Edition_.
 It was the third startup weekend I've attended, having been to one in Oxford two years ago and one in London late last year.
 I love them — each time I've been, I've met really lovely people, and had fun working on really cool ideas.
 This time the team that I was a part of won first prize!

-![Our team, the judges and the organisers](/img/swox19.jpg) *Our team, the judges and the organisers*
+![Our team, the judges and the organisers](/img/swox19.jpg) _Our team, the judges and the organisers_

 ## What is a Startup Weekend?